 Your institutional GPA is calculated by using all of the course work you have completed,

 including non-credit courses, such as MA089 (Basic Arithmetic) and/or EN099 (Introduction

 to College English).
 We use the number of billing hours each course is assigned as

 well as the letter grade earned to determine the number of quality points for the

 Credit and equivalent credit hours (non-credit coursework) taken at MVCC count in the total attempted hours as well as the institutional GPA used to determine academic standing.
 Transfer credits are counted in the total number attempted hours but do not impact the GPA.

-Students who do not earn a minimum GPA of 1.5 for their Probation semester GPA are academically dismissed (DS) from MVCC.
+Students who do not earn a minimum GPA of 1.5 for their probation semester GPA are

 Students who wish to appeal the dismissal decision may submit a written statement with supporting documentation such as verifiable written statements from physicians, therapists, police, attorneys, financial counselors, family, or other who can confirm the issues supporting the appeal.
 The appeal must be submitted by the deadline in the dismissal letter received by the student to the Academic Appeals Committee, Office of the Vice President for Learning and Academic Affairs.

 Students who are returning from their dismissal semester (whether they took classes as a non-matriculated student or not) must meet with a College Advisor in the Academic Advisement Center to be re-admitted to the College.
 Students returning from dismissal will be placed on academic probation.

 - A student is not excused from academic intervention, probation, or dismissal by changing his/her major, as a student’s cumulative GPA is used to calculate academic standing.